automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Rinconsaurus.md

 # Rinconsaurus
-## Description: A modestly sized titanosaur of South America.
+## A modestly sized titanosaur of South America.